Spring-loaded camming device: History

 Vitaly Abalakov's invention of the Abalakov Cam was the first application to climbing of the principle of a cam to climbing equipment.
-His cams were sections cut out of a pulley wheel and bear a remarkable resemblance to today's tricams.
+His cams were sections cut out of a pulley wheel and bore a remarkable resemblance to today's tricams.
 Since these shapes were eccentric, the intercept angle of the cam changed as the cam rotates and expands.

 In 1973, Greg Lowe filed for a patent for a cam that had a "constant intercept" angle.
 Using a logarithmic spiral shape resulted in a uniform angle between the rock and each lobe of the cam; this constant angle is designed to always provide the necessary friction to hold a cam in equilibrium.
 Designed so that a load produces a rotational force, the logarithmic cam shape allowed for a single device to fit securely in a range of crack sizes.

 Modern SLCDs were invented by Ray Jardine in 1978 (US patent 4,184,657) and sold under the brand name of "Friends".
 Ray designed a spring-loaded opposing multiple cam unit with a more stable 13.75 degree camming angle and an innovative triggering mechanism.
 (The term friend is widely used by climbers to refer to SLCDs in general, but properly speaking it refers to the brand popularized by Mark Vallance and manufactured by Wild Country).
 Other popular brands include Black Diamond Camalots, Metolius Power Cams, DMM 4CUs, Trango FlexCams, and CCH Aliens.